SAFE CHURCH

 Abusers inflict physical, mental, emotional, spiritual, or financial wounds that can last a very long time.
 Those wounds may make it hard to believe the love of God found in Jesus Christ.
 Please know that God’s love is real and His victory is certain (John 16:33), even if you cannot sense that right now.

-We hope that the people and leadership of Faith provide a safe and healthy place where you can heal.
+The people and leadership of Faith strive to provide a safe and healthy place where you can heal.
 We know this will take a while.
 We hope consistently to demonstrate God’s love and truth – in action and in word – so that you will find strength in Him.
 By God’s grace, we hope that you will come to know that the evil done to you is not the end of your story.

 Faith seeks to ensure that any victim of abuse receives immediate, appropriate, and confidential pastoral care, financial assistance as able, as well as referrals to professional counseling services.
 Faith also realizes that secondary victims, such as friends and relatives, may also need support and/or pastoral care.